PowerToFly

 You can find freelance opportunities with legit companies here on PowerToFly.

-Did you submit an application for the Principal Offensive Security Engineer on the Autodesk website?
+Did you submit an application for the Sr. Associate Counsel, Global Securities and Corporate Governance on the VISA website?